 As I record my cornbread recipe, it has become increasingly overcast and a light drizzle moistens the air.
-Not so this morning.
+Not so earlier this morning.
 When I looked out an upstairs window, the day was delightfully bright, crisp, and shiny.

 With my first cup of coffee, I processed yesterday’s cooking pictures.
 Going downstairs to fetch another cup, I took my camera with me for a delightful stroll among our newly sprouting green stuff.
 That gave me the opportunity to mingle pictures of sauteed onions with those of delicate vine leaves to make my recipe a little more adventurous.